Services / AI Agents & MCP

 How do AI agents differ from simple prompts?

 Prompts are great for single-turn responses.
 Agents maintain state, call tools, log actions, and support human approvals.
-I recommend agents only when workflows truly need those behaviors.
+We recommend agents only when workflows truly need those behaviors.

 What is the typical timeline for agent development?